univention/univention-corporate-server/doc/developer-reference/ldap.rst

 tool sets for direct access or modification of LDAP data:

 #.
 The :samp:`slap{*}` commands (:command:`slapcat`, etc.) are very low level,
-   operating directly on the LDAP back end data and should only be used in rare cases, usually with the LDAP server not running.
+   operating directly on the LDAP backend data and should only be used in rare cases, usually with the LDAP server not running.

 #.
 The :samp:`ldap{*}` commands (:command:`ldapsearch`, etc.) on the other hand